DekodeInteraktiv/fundy-extension-wp/README.md

 ## Environment Variables

-You can define the env var `FUNDY_CORE_URL` to connect to a non-production Fundy environment.
+You can define the env var `FUNDY_CORE_URL` to connect to a non-production Dekode Fundraising environment.
 For example you can set it to the staging environment with `https://stage.fundy.cloud/core`.

 For local development you can edit this constant in the `.wp-env.json` file and then restart the wp-env environment.

 ## Filters

-* `fundy/enqueue/form_styles` (bool) - Whether to enqueue the Fundy form styles.
+* `fundy/enqueue/form_styles` (bool) - Whether to enqueue the Dekode Fundraising form styles.
 Default is true.
 * `fundy/base_url` (string) - Used to modify the base API URL.

 ## Shortcode

-If you do not have access to the Fundy block, you can render any Fundy form using the following shortcode:
+If you do not have access to the Dekode Fundraising block, you can render any Dekode Fundraising form using the following shortcode:

 ```[fundy_form id='13']```